TECT-ICT-Entrepreneur/Mentor-App/README.md

 # Mentor-App
-A one-stop application for mentors and mentees to meet.
+A one-stop application for mentors and mentees to meet....